 - Wash and soak the avarekalu in 2 cups of water for 3 to 4 hours

-- Remove the by pressing the avarakalu between the fingers(watch video to see how) discard the skin.
+- Remove the skin by pressing the avarakalu between the fingers(watch video to see how) discard the skin.

 - Cook it along with 2 cups of water and ½ tsp jeera on medium heat until the kaalu becomes tender, turn off the heat and allow it to cool.